CloudLabsAI-Azure/M365-Copilot/labguide/UserGuide.md

 like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.

     This virtual machine is tailored and configured to the sandbox's specifications.
-Few SharePoint Sites, data files, applications, packages, and OS configurations are all pre-configured, you can further customize it as per your need.
+Few SharePoint Sites, data files, applications, packages, and OS configurations are all pre-configured; you can further customize it as per your needs.
 It is recommended that you use the same virtual machine throughout the sandbox.

 ## Licenses